gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

 ### Future features

 - Support for different chat/quiz rooms
-- URL based invites to play a determined quiz
+- URL-based invites to play a specific quiz
 - Support for multiple quizzes (at the moment, if a quiz is already running, starting a second quiz would break the first one)
 - Build a widget to embed quizzes in other websites
-- Add many more quizzes of different topics: design, photography, business, UX and of course coding!
+- Add many more quizzes on different topics: design, photography, business, UX and of course coding!
-- Add a pictionary type feature: one user draws and the others have to guess it
+- Add a Pictionary-type feature: one user draws and the others have to guess it
 - Global user score ranking
-- Posibility to add teams/clans and competitions
+- Possibility to add teams/clans and competitions
 - Most popular quizzes list
 - Improve the chat (ie. "user is typing...")